yingzy53/SI507-HW6/README.md

 ```

 * **What does a code comment look like in JavaScript?
 What character/s do you have to put before a comment?**

-''' \n A code comment is italic and displays in the color of light grey.
+''' A code comment is italic and displays in the color of light grey.
 		The characters '//' have to be put before a comment.
 '''

 * **Explain what needs to happen to get a JavaScript program to "run", given the JavaScript you've seen in this assignment.**

 ''' To get a JavaScript program to 'run', the java script code shall be included in a html file and then open the file in a web browser.
 '''

 * **What functions in JavaScript seem to be similar in function to the `print` function in Python?
 (There are two.)
 Why might you use one and not the other?
 Explain briefly.**

 '''The first is 'alert' and the other is 'console.log'.
 I might use the first one to display some outputs in the pop-up box to the one who is opening the file in a web browser and does not know much about code.
 On the other hand, for the second method, I might use it to display something to the one who knows how to check the console and displays the content that matters to him or her.
 '''

 * **What code would have to comment out to get rid of the pop-up box when you load the page?
 (Related to the last question.)
 Do that in the code file, and then, add code so that a text box will appear that contains the current date and time! *HINT:* Look through the rest of the code first...**

 '''js
 alert("hello")
 '''